Ableytner/GTNH-server/README.md

 This repository contains docker images for running a dedicated server for the [GT New Horizons](https://www.gtnewhorizons.com/) Minecraft modpack.

+Stable GTNH versions are released under the `stable` tag, and built manually whenever a new version releases.

-At the moment, daily GTNH versions are supported and built automatically every day.
-Support for stable versions will follow in the future.
+Daily GTNH versions are built automatically every day and available under the `daily` tag.

-It has worked without issues for the last few months for me, but you should use it at your own risk.
-(And don't forget to make regular backups!)
+There is also backup / rollback functionality builtin, but you shouldn't rely on it.
+(Don't forget to make regular backups!)

 ## Usage example